 As the world's preeminent heads of state gather in Buenos Aires, Argentina this weekend for the annual G20 summit, the post-war order has never looked more fragile.
-War threatens to between Russia and Ukraine, Britain is of a failed Brexit negotiation and the U.S. faces a , reinforced in no small part by Donald Trump's presidency.
+War threatens to break out at any moment between Russia and Ukraine, Britain is staring into the abyss of a failed Brexit negotiation and the U.S. faces a rising tide of ethno-nationalism, reinforced in no small part by Donald Trump's presidency.
 Compounding this larger crisis, new research indicates we have just 12 years to radically reduce carbon emissions or risk climate catastrophe.

-The center is not holding, and if a devastating from the New York Times is to be believed, the falconer's falcon is but one of the innumerable creatures wiped off the planet just in the past 50 years.
-As Jonathan Aronson argues in his new book we are living through a period of profound social and economic upheaval—one that threatens the very foundations of our political system.
+The center is not holding, and if a devastating new report from the New York Times is to be believed, the falconer's falcon is but one of the innumerable creatures wiped off the planet just in the past 50 years.
+As Jonathan Aronson argues in his new book "Digital DNA: Disruption and the Challenges for Global Governance," we are living through a period of profound social and economic upheaval—one that threatens the very foundations of our political system.

 "Last week, Sears declared bankruptcy," he tells Robert Scheer in the latest installment of Scheer Intelligence.
 "Sears, in many ways, was the Amazon of another age.
 They were the ones who distributed everything; they changed everything.
 So what has happened is the world has changed; the economies have changed; the companies have changed; but as usual, the rules have lagged behind."